 In September 1919, Hitler visits a meeting of a small political party which counts about fifty members and calls itself “Deutsche Arbeiter Partei” (‘German Workers’ Party’, DAP).
 Despite the socialist label, the party is a right-wing, authoritarian and nationalist group of petty bourgeois, who suffer from the want of new ideas or popular orators – deploring the unfairness of life while meeting in smoke-filled Munich beer cellars.

 Adolf Hitler eventually joins the motley crew, of which he subsequently becomes chairman in 1921.
 Through his adrenaline-filled sermons, the party gains attraction and the legend of the “Führer” is born.
-Two years later, by November 8-9, 1923 he has enlarged the party to membership numbers approaching 20.000 in Munich alone and attempts to grab power over Germany …
+Two years later, by November 8-9, 1923 he has enlarged the party to membership numbers approaching 20.000 in Munich alone and attempts to grab power over Germany in the Beer Hall Putsch …